 The three bridges complex is located in the northern outskirts of Milan and apart from an important infrastructure for the city it represents an iconic view being almost the threshold to the site that would accommodate the globally known event of EXPO 2015.

 Therefore, the lighting project and the resulting nightscape was a crucial image for Milan’s effort being the protagonist around the world.

 The idea for illuminating such a sculptural bridge was based on underlining the original architect’s intention: revealing at night time the clean and slender geometry of the bridge giving out a seemingly eery, light and effortless image.

 Simple as it may seem, this lighting project was highly complex for two reasons: given the significant dimensions, every bridge arch was divided in various segments and each segment had dedicated light fittings with the adequate light output and beam angle, in order for the light effect to be homogeneous all along the arch.

-Illuminating such a big scale architectural feature had been demanding but also extremely rewarding since even after the EXPO event, this magic night image being the threshold of Milan at a territorial scale.
+Illuminating such a big scale architectural feature, the EXPO 2015 Bridge, had been demanding but also extremely rewarding since even after the EXPO event, this magic night image being the threshold of Milan at a territorial scale.